Warehouse Management Systems: A Complete Guide

 Many WMS products include the following features:

-- Inventory Control utilizes data collection systems to control inventory movement.
+- Inventory Management utilizes data collection systems to control inventory movement.
 These can include automatic identification data capture (AIDC) bar coding.
 Another option is radio frequency identification (RFID).
 The data collection systems work together with specialized scanners and other hardware.
 This ensures location of goods within the four walls or in many locations.

 - Product Traceability provides full product visibility.
 Location and status are visible at any point in the process:

 - Receipt of materials

 - Assembly and finished goods

 - Labor Tracking lets warehouse managers check workers’ performance.
 They can measure key performance indicators (KPIs) and ensure resources are effectively allocated.

 - Containerization & Kitting allow serialization or “license plating”.
 This builds part/pallet/container relationships and mixed container tracking.
 Also, containerization simplifies the number of scans and transactions necessary to track goods.
 Furthermore, visibility is gained through receipt, movement, WIP and shipment.

 - Integrated Labeling automates the labeling process .
 It eliminates manual tasks, simplifies workflows and decreases errors.
 Also, it ensures compliance to label standards and requirements: GS1, SSCC, GTIN, FDA.
 Some solutions let you create custom labels or even setup a portal for your suppliers.
 The portal allows your suppliers to print bar code labels for shipment to you.
 Plus, your specific label is ALREADY applied.